lfrestrepog/if-docs/docs/users/how-to-export-to-csv.md

 # How to export to CSV

 IF supports exporting data to CSV files.
-This provides users with a data format that enables visualization and data anlysis using standard data analysis tools.
+This provides users with a data format that enables visualization and data analysis using standard data analysis tools.

 ## Manifest config

-To export your data to a CSV file, you have to provide a small pieve of config data to your manifest file:
+To export your data to a CSV file, you have to provide a small piece of config data to your manifest file:

 ```yaml
 initialize: